wyhitcs/team-letsencrypt/D3/variability_perspective.md

 ===========================
 ##Introduction

+##Variable Features
 According to (Sven, 2013), a feature is a characteristic or end-user-visible behavior of a software system.
 Features are used in product-line engineering to specify and communicate commonalities and differences of the products between stakeholders, and to guide structure, reuse, and variation across all phases of the software life cycle.
 In this section,  a series of features for Let’s Encrypt are identified and commented.
-In addition, they are classified into five different parts.
+In addition, they are classified into four different parts.

-##Variable Features

 ###Feature List

 ####Environment